opszero/rustypy/README.md

 opszero-rustypy is a template Rust Library for Python using [PyO3](https://github.com/PyO3/pyo3).

-The project is a template that you can clone or generate using the PyO3 product.
-This project exists as a demonstration of a Ruby library that is used withing AWS Lambda and Kubernetes:
+Use this project as a template or generate your own using PyO3.
+This project is included within opsZero's AWS Lambda and Kubernetes templates:

 - [aws-lambda-python](https://github.com/opszero/template-aws-lambda-python)
 - [tiphyspy](https://github.com/opszero/tiphyspy)